flyteorg/flyteadmin/README.md

 minor bugs and linting errors.

 ```
-  # Please make sure you have goimports installed, i.e.
+  # Please make sure you have all the dependencies installed:
+  $ make install

+  # In case you are only missing goimports:
   $ go install golang.org/x/tools/cmd/goimports@latest
   $ make goimports
 ```